Why You Need to Rethink Your Employee Wellness Benefits

 And what are some of today's stresses?

 SchedulesThe 9-to-5 workday is often out of synch with life.
 It's true for parents of school children who have hours on each end of the workday that don't quite fit with work.
 It's equally true for anyone with an unwieldy commute and a workday that has to start and end with rush hour.

 Check the comment threads of any work/life balance story and you'll read about workplaces that value face time over deadlines.
 But in the internet age when people can work from anywhere, there's no reason not to use digital connections to accommodate school hours or to give an employee the breather of a commute-free day at home.
 Work-life expert Morra Aarons-Mele says inflexibility makes your valuable working mothers - all 25 million of them - a serious turnover risk.
 "Mom will leave because she doesn't have control of her time," Morra told our Work-Life Equation podcast.
 "She doesn't have flexibility.
 And that's a shame."

 New babiesMorning sickness is only one cause of expectant parent queasiness; finding quality child care is another.
 No wonder.
 The Center for American Progress says more than half the population lives in an area considered a child care desert.
-And here's a fun fact from the Washington Post: "More than three-quarters of mothers and half of fathers in the United States say they've passed up work opportunities, switched jobs or quit to tend to their kids."
+And here’s a fun fact from the New York Times: more than a third of women are reducing work hours because of caretaking responsibilities.

 Wellness response: child care